catty-halsey/catty-halsey.github.io/_posts/2024-12-18-M-estimator and admissible estimator.md

 categories: journal
 tags: [documentation, sample]
 ---
 In this blog, we attempt to illustrate the difference and similarities between M-estimator and admissible estimator.
+We aim to clarify their definitions, highlight key properties, and explore their connections, particularly through the lens of asymptotics and robustness.
+While M-estimators are often pragmatic tools, defined through optimization of empirical criteria, admissible estimators stem from theoretical foundations, ensuring optimality under a given loss function.

 ### **1. M-Estimators in Formal Terms**